 This song gives me major Oasis vibes.
 This might be because Noel Gallagher is listed as one of the writers.
 The only way I can describe this song is to say that, in my opinion, it is timeless.

-We’re at the album title so let me take a moment to say I think this whole album has the potential to be timeless.
-Yes, we can listen to any music of anytime period at anytime, but there are some songs you listen to and think “Yep, that was definitely something you’d hear in 2007”.
+I think this whole album has the potential to be timeless.
+We can listen to any music of any time-period at anytime, but there are some songs you listen to and think “This was definitely released in 2007”.
 Or 1990, or 2019.

 I feel like this album went in the opposite direction of what’s mainstream.
 I also think that could mean people who are aware of it will listen to it at any stage of their life, and not just because it feels nostalgic to do so.

-This is one of the more upbeat songs on the album and I love it.
+This is one of the more upbeat songs from Tomlinson and I love it.